silviabortoluzzi/airbnb-geospatial-project/README.md

 ---

 #### Mean price by municipality
 A **choropleth map** that colours each municipality polygon according to its average Airbnb nightly price.
-The colour scale (YlOrRd, Natural Breaks in 7 classes) runs from light yellow (cheapest municipalities) to dark red (most expensive).
+The colour scale runs from light yellow (cheapest municipalities) to dark red (most expensive).

 **Hover** over any municipality to see:
 - Municipality name